-If this feature is enabled, SPD (Serial Presence Detect) will override tCCD_L ("Column to Column Delay-Long", or "Command to Command Delay-Long" on the column side.)
-If this feature is set to Disable, tCCD_L will be enforced based on the memory frequency.
-The options are Disable and Auto.
+If this feature is set to Enable, SPD (Serial Presence Detect) will override tCCD\L ("Column to Column Delay-Long", or "Command to Command Delay-Long" on the column side.)
+If this feature is set to Disable, tCCD\L will be enforced based on the memory frequency.
+The options are Enable and Disable.